 One of the hardest things for us to do is to stay focused on the goal while we work through the issues and opportunities that may – or may not – lead us there.

-When we look at the Supreme Court Nominees and how our Senators Murkowski and Sullivan vote regarding their confirmations, we have to ask a couple focusing questions:
+When we look at the Supreme Court Nominees and how our Senators Murkowski and Sullivan voted regarding their confirmations, we have to ask a couple focusing questions:

-- If confirmed, what affect will this nomination have, primarily, on a Roe v Wade hearing?
+- Since his confirmation, what affect will Justice Kavanaugh have, primarily, on a Roe v Wade hearing?

-- If confirmed, what affect will this nomination have on our ability to finish the work here at home?
+- Since he’s been confirmed, what affect will Justice Kavanaugh have on our ability to finish the work here at home?

 - Alaska abortion law predates Roe v Wade.
 This means that when Roe v Wade is overturned, the issue is returned to the states.
 So nothing effectively changes here, except that people won’t keep saying that state abolition laws are pointless.
 With Roe gone, more people will be emboldened to act (that’s a good thing!).